Allyooop/muskox/book/user_controller.md

 Let's leave the cats for now and get back to our CMS.

-Our index controller method will now get back all of our users, which we can place into our user ```index.html.erb file```.
+Our index controller method will now get back all of our users, which we can place into our user ```index.html.erb``` file.

 Let's do that.
 Write the following erb into the file: